bmurfield/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Description
-A deployed webpage that uses weather apis to show accurate forecast data for multiple cities.
+A deployed webpage that uses Weather APIs to show accurate forecast data for multiple cities.

-* Wanted to make an iteractive website that shows current and future weather in cities arouns the world.
+* Wanted to make an iteractive website that shows current and future weather in cities around the world.

 * Creates a webpage where the user types in a city and it outputs the current weather and 5 day forecast.

 * It also stores previously searced cities if you would like review them.

-* In this project I learned how to implement a weather API.
+* In this project I learned how to implement a Weather API.
 This was my first project working with an API Key and .env file.

 ## Table of Contents